Analysis and active control of geometrically nonlinear responses of smart FG porous plates with graphene nanoplatelets reinforcement based on B\'ezier extraction of NURBS: Numerical examples

-Fig. \ref{fig:Transient_e} illustrates the influence of the porosity coefficient on the nonlinear transient response of the piezoelectric FG porous plate with porosity distribution 1 and dispersion pattern $A$ $(\Lambda_{GPL}=1.0\; wt.\;\%)$ under step and sinusoidal loads, respectively.
-It can be seen that by increasing the porosity coefficients, the amplitude of the transverse deflection of the FG porous plate can be increased while the period of motion does not seem to affect.
-It can be concluded that the presence of porosities in core layer of the FG plate reduces the capacity of itself against external excitation.
-Furthermore, Fig. \ref{fig:Transient_GPL} demonstrates the influence of the weight fraction and the dispersion pattern of GPLs on the nonlinear transient response of the piezoelectric FG porous plate with $e_0=0.2$ and porosity distribution 2 corresponding to triangular and explosive blast loads, respectively.
-As expected, smaller magnitude of the deflection can be obtained when the weight fraction of GPLs in metal matrix increase.
-Again, the dispersion of GPLs into the metal matrix also affects the reinforcing performance of structure that dispersion pattern $A$ provides the smallest magnitude of the deflection.\\
+Fig. \ref{fig:Transient_e} illustrates the influence of porosity coefficient on the nonlinear dynamic response of piezoelectric FG porous plate with porosity distribution 1 and pattern $A$ $(\Lambda_{GPL}=1.0\; wt.\;\%)$ under step and sinusoidal loads.
+It can be observed that when the porosity coefficient increases, the amplitude of the transverse deflection increases as well while the period of motion does not seem to affect.
+This is because the presence of porosities in core layer leads to reduction the capacity of itself against external excitation.
+Furthermore, Fig. \ref{fig:Transient_GPL} performs the influence of weight fraction and GPL dispersion pattern on the nonlinear dynamic response of piezoelectric FG porous plate with $e_0=0.2$ and porosity distribution 2 corresponding to triangular and explosive blast loads.
+As expected, the smaller magnitude of the deflection can obtain when the weight fraction of GPLs into metal matrix increases.
+Again, the dispersion of GPLs into metal matrix significantly influence to the reinforcement performance of structure that dispersion pattern $A$ provides the smallest magnitude of the deflection.\\

-Next, the combination influences of various porosity distribution types and the GPL dispersion patterns on the nonlinear dynamic response of the piezoelectric FG plate is also examined and indicated in Fig. \ref{fig:Transient_P_GPL}.
-For this specific example, the porous core layer of the piezoelectric plate has the porosity coefficient $e_0=0.4$ and the GPL weight fraction $\Lambda_{GPL}=1.0\; wt.\;\%$.
-As clearly demonstrated in Fig. \ref{fig:Transient_P_GPL}, the combination between the porosity distribution 1 and the GPL dispersion pattern $A$ always provides the best reinforcement as evidenced by obtaining the smallest amplitude of the deflection.
-Moreover, the dynamic responses of the linear and nonlinear of the FG porous plate with porosity distribution 2 $(e_0=0.3)$ and the GPL dispersion pattern $C$ ($\Lambda_{GPL}=1.0\; wt.\;\%$) under triangular and sinusoidal loads are also considered and depicted in Fig. \ref{fig:Compare_LN}.
+Next, the combination influences of various porosity distribution types and GPL dispersion patterns on the nonlinear dynamic behaviour is also examined and indicated in Fig. \ref{fig:Transient_P_GPL}.
+For this specific example, the porous core layer has porosity coefficient $e_0=0.4$ and GPL weight fraction $\Lambda_{GPL}=1.0\; wt.\;\%$.
+As clearly demonstrated in Fig. \ref{fig:Transient_P_GPL}, the combination of porosity distribution 1 and GPL dispersion pattern $A$ always provides the best reinforcement as evidenced by obtaining the smallest amplitude of the deflection.
+Moreover, the linear and nonlinear dynamic responses of FG porous plate with porosity distribution 2 $(e_0=0.3)$ and GPL dispersion pattern $C$ ($\Lambda_{GPL}=1.0\; wt.\;\%$) under triangular and sinusoidal loads are also plotted in Fig. \ref{fig:Compare_LN}.
 As can be observed, the geometrically nonlinear responses generally obtain smaller magnitudes of the deflection and periods of motion. \\